 What would you do if a prospect asked to see your writing portfolio right now?

-In the perfect world, you’d point them to a link that shows off your best work.
+In the perfect world, you’d point them to a link that shows off your best freelance work.
 Why?
 Every potential client wants to see samples of your writing to find out if you’re the right fit.

-You’ve got an online writing portfolio, right?
+You’ve got an online writing portfolio for your freelance writing business, right?